 You'll have to arrive early to get a great spot, but you won't have to shell out any cash for a spectacular view of the river dyeing on the Chicago Riverwalk.
 For the best views of the festivities, head for the portion of the walkway between Columbus Drive and State Street.

 As is tradition, the Chicago River will be turned green for St. Patrick's Day on Saturday, March 11.
 Crews start the process in the morning, working from Columbus Drive to State Street, and the dye typically lasts a day or two (here's how they dye the river).
 After the water changes colors, it's off to Grant Park for the Chicago St. Patrick's Day Parade.
 Whether you decide to crowd onto the Riverwalk or buy a ticket to a rooftop event, here's where you can watch the St. Patrick's Day Chicago River dyeing.

 RECOMMENDED: Our complete guide to St. Patrick’s Day in Chicago

-Where to watch the Chicago River dyeing
+What is used to dye the Chicago River green?

 The exact formula is a secret, but it’s an orange-red, vegetable-based powder.